openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 ## Tuning

-Tuning the `Kp`, `Ki` and `Kd` parameters can be done by appling science.
+Tuning the `Kp`, `Ki` and `Kd` parameters can be done by applying science.
 It can also be done by heuristic methods like the [Ziegler–Nichols method](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method).
 But it can also be done by trial and error.
 This results in quite reasonable working systems in most cases.
 So, this will be described in the following.

-To be able to proceed with this method, you need to visualization the input and the output value of the PID controller over time.
+To be able to proceed with this method, you need to visualize the input and the output value of the PID controller over time.
 It's also good to visualize the individual P, I and D parts (these are forming the output value) via the inspector Items.
 The visualization can be done by the analyze function in Main UI or by adding a persistence and use Grafana for example.